Ivan Franjic: Brisbane Roar

 On 31 August 2009, he was signed as a short-term injury replacement for Andrew Packer.
-After being signed on loan to Brisbane he was signed on a long term contract.
+After being signed on loan to Brisbane he was signed on a long-term contract.
 During his first season in the A-League he made a combined 20 appearances for the club.

 Franjic scored his first goal for Brisbane in a pre-season friendly against the Newcastle Jets on 2 July 2010.
 His 85th-minute penalty was the match-winning goal, with the Roar winning 1–0.
 His first A-League goal for Brisbane came in the Round 10, midweek clash with Central Coast Mariners at Suncorp Stadium with a powerful volley from outside of the box.
 His goal was made famous for his team's "human kayak" celebration.
 Brisbane won the game 2–0.
 Playing as a wingback, Franjic impressed at the Roar.

 In Round 17, Franjic scored an equalising goal against the North Queensland Fury in the 85th minute.
 The game ended 1–1.
 This goal meant that the Roar continued their undefeated run, extending it to 12 matches.
 Franjic played at right-back for the Brisbane Roar in the 2011 A-League Grand Final.
 The Roar were down 2–0 in extra time against the Central Coast Mariners before scoring two goals in under four minutes to send the match to a penalty shoot-out.
 Franjic scored the first penalty for the Roar who ended up winning 4–2 in the shootout after two saves from Michael Theoklitos.

 Franjic was one of six Brisbane Roar players to be selected in the All-Star Team for the 2010–11 season.
 Goal.com named Franjic as one of five Australian defenders in the A-League who are ready to play in Europe.

+In 2011, Franjic produced a foul throw against home team Sydney FC.
+This event produced much laughter from the home fans.

 In 2012, Franjic played in the 2012 A-League Grand Final against Perth Glory, where he scored an own goal to give Perth an unlikely lead.
 Brisbane managed to claw back and take the lead courtesy a late penalty by Besart Berisha, becoming the first A-League side to win the championship two years in succession.